Valerian is a flowering plant native to Europe and parts of Asia. It blooms in summer, and its pink and sometimes white flowers have a sweet scent.

 Valerian root is sold as a nutritional supplement in the United States.
 Since the passing of the Dietary Supplement Health and Education Act in 1994, valerian and many other supplements can be sold regardless of the regulations usually imposed by the Food and Drug Administration (FDA).

 Valerian root can be sold both in the form of capsules containing root extract and in the form of tea.

 Valerian Root Safety

 It should be noted that valerian root is thought to take 2 or more weeks of regular treatment to begin having positive effects.
-For this reason, excess valerian should not be taken if positive effects do not appear immediately it is a longer time period, not a higher dose, which is likely to help.
+For this reason, excess valerian should not be taken if positive effects do not appear immediately.
+It is a more extended period, not a higher dose, which is likely to help.

 Valerian is thought, overall, to be a comparatively safe medication, unless you are allergic to valerian, in which case it can cause including skin rash/hives and trouble breathing.

 Possible side effects are mainly related to its functionality as a sleep aid, and include:

 As with benzodiazepines, or any sedative substance, driving motor vehicles and operating heavy machinery should be avoided after taking valerian.
 It should not be taken in combination with any other depressants.
 Long-term use in males has been correlated with withdrawal symptoms similar to those of benzodiazepine withdrawal, including heart problems and delirium.
 It is also believed that valerian may have the potential to cause hepatotoxicity or damage to the liver.

 People with preexisting liver problems and pregnant or nursing women should avoid valerian root, and as with any supplement, you should consult your doctor and/or therapist before taking valerian.